-The relative abundance of the major genus found in the soil samples is shown as a heatmap in figure 4B.
-A detailed microbial community composition generated by the Calypso program is shown in Supplementary figures 1-4.
-The Venn diagram (Figure 4A) shows that the core genera found in all the samples were 272, while Abha and Rhizospheric soil sample from Muzahmiyah
+The relative abundance of major genus found in the soil samples is shown as heatmap in figure 4B.
+A detailed microbial community composition generated by Calypso program is shown in Supplementary figures 1-4.
+The Venn diagram (Figure

-- 150 (M15) shared the maximum number of genera (300).
+- 140 4A) shows that the core genera found in all the samples were 272, while Abha and Rhizospheric soil sample from Muzahmiyah (M15) shared maximum number of genera (300).
 While M15 and HB also shared 295 genera and Abha and HB shared 279 genera.
-Some of the most abundant genera include Pseudomonas, Paenibacillus, Bacillus, Candidatus Nitrososphaera, Devosia, Adhaeribacter, and others.
+Some of the most abundant genera include Pseudomonas, Paenibacillus, Bacillus, Candidatus Nitrososphaera, Devosia, Adhaeribacter and others.
 The bacterial genera found in desert soil are expected to withstand extreme climatic conditions and to perform some vital functions.
-For example, genus like Bacillus and Paenibacillus or Actinobacteria like Nocardioides, and Streptomyces are spore-forming bacteria and hence can survive extreme heat and arid conditions.
-Many of - 155 these genera have been isolated from desert already.
-Ramlibacter one of the genera found in our samples forms cyst and its genome analysis shows adaptation to arid conditions (De Luca et al., 2011).
+For example, genus like Bacillus and Paenibacillus or Actinobacteria like - 145 Nocardioides, and Streptomyces are spore forming bacteria and hence can survive extreme heat and arid conditions.
+Many of these genera have been isolated from desert already.
+Ramlibacter one of the genus found in our samples forms cyst and its genome analysis shows adaptation to desert condition (De Luca et al., 2011).
 Ramlibacter was originally isolated from the meteorite fragments buried in the sands of a desert (De Luca et al., 2011).
-Modestobacter another dominant bacteria found in our samples was isolated from the Atacama desert of Chile, South America (Busarakam et al., 2016).
-The genera like Pseudomonas and Adhaeribacter, may produce extracellular polysaccharide to survive under the arid condition and to form - 160 strong biofilms or may also contribute to water retention in soil promoting the formation of soil crust.
+Modestobacter another dominant bacteria found in our samples was isolated from Atacama desert of Chile, South America (Busarakam et al., 2016).
+The genera like Pseudomonas - 150 and Adhaeribacter, may produce extracellular polysaccharide to survive under arid condition and to form strong biofilms or may also contribute to water retention in soil promoting formation of soil crust.

-It is to be noted that some bacteria may play important roles besides tolerating the extreme conditions.
-Candidatus Nitrososphaera and Planctomyces found in all the samples in high numbers are known to oxidize ammonia (Stieglmeier et al.,
+It is to be noted that some bacteria may play important role besides tolerating the extreme conditions.
+Candidatus Nitrososphaera and Planctomyces found in all the samples in high numbers is known to oxidize ammonia (Stieglmeier et al.,

-2014).
-Notably, it was observed that the desert soil catalyzes ammonia formation (Schrauzer, 1978).
-Nitrite oxidizing bacteria

-- 165 Nitrospira were also found in all the samples but the reads were especially higher in Rhizospheric soil from Muzahimyah.
-The phototrophic bacterium Rhodoplanes present in all the samples may be one of the bacteria involved in carbon fixation in the nutrient-deficient arid soil.
-Members of Devosia are known to nodulate Neptunia for nitrogen fixation and therefore, may serve as a nitrogen source in otherwise nitrogen-deficient arid soils.
-Members of the genus Mesorhizobium, Bradyrhizobium, and Sinorhizobium were also found in all the samples.
-While the members of the genus Rhizobium were detected only in - 170 Rhizospheric soil from Muzahimiyah.
+- 155 2014).
+It is important to note here that the desert soil is known to catalyzes ammonia formation (Schrauzer, 1978).
+Nitrite oxidizing bacteria Nitrospira were also found in all the samples but the reads were especially higher in Rhizospheric soil from Muzahimyah.
+The phototrophic bacterium Rhodoplanes present in all the samples may be one of the bacteria involved in carbon fixation in the nutrient deficient arid soil.
+Members of Devosia are known to nodulate Neptunia for nitrogen fixation and therefore, may serve as nitrogen source in otherwise nitrogen deficient arid soils.
+Members of the genus Mesorhizobium, - 160 Bradyrhizobium, and Sinorhizobium were also found in all the samples.
+While, the members of the genus Rhizobium were detected only in Rhizospheric soil from Muzahimiyah.
 Another genus found in significant numbers in all the soil samples and its population was especially high in Abha was Balneimonas.
 Which is the member of family Bradyrhizobiaceae and is known to produce extracellular material playing an important role in the formation of soil crust (Matthews et al., 2019).